syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 {% endhighlight %}

-8. Adding Views to the Module, shown here bottomleftmodule, similary the view for the module can be added according to number of modules.
+8. Adding Views to the Module, shown here is bottomleftmodule, similary the view for the module can be added according to number of modules.

 {% highlight xml %}
 <UserControl x:Class="DockingManagerPrism.Modules.BottomLeftModule"